 Planning plays a key role when handling and processing both allergenic and non-allergenic product.
-The most effective and appropriate protocol for handling and processing both allergenic and non-allergenic products is by handling and processing non-allergenic products before handling and processing allergenic products to reduce the possibility of cross-contact and misbranding.
-This approach eliminates the need for holding utensils and equipment for proper cleaning before handling and processing allergenic product.
+The most effective and appropriate protocol for handling and processing both allergenic and non-allergenic products is to handle and process non-allergenic products before handling and processing allergenic products to reduce the possibility of cross-contact and misbranding.
+This approach eliminates the need to hold utensils and equipment for proper cleaning before handling and processing allergenic product.